-The fixed-latency iterative integer multiplier should always take 34-35 cycles to compute the result.
+The fixed-latency iterative integer multiplier should always take 35 cycles to compute the result.
 While it is possible to optimize away the cycle to realize the calculation is done and to eliminate the IDLE/DONE states, fundamentally this algorithm is limited by the 32 cycles required for the iterative calculation.
 For your alternative design you should implement a variable latency iterative multiplier, which takes advantage of the structure in some pairs of input operands.
 More specifically, if an input operand has many consecutive zeros we don't need to shift one bit per cycle; instead we can shift the B register multiple bits in one step and directly jump to the next required addition.
 You should try to be reasonably aggressive in terms of improving the performance, but do not try to squeeze too much logic into a single clock period.
 Your critical path should not be longer than an adder plus some muxing, or a shifter and some muxing.
 A critical path with an adder, a shifter, and some muxing might be acceptable, but this will certainly result in a longer cycle time (i.e., lower clock frequency) so you must discuss these trade-offs qualitatively in your lab report.

 As with all of the alternative designs in this course, we simply sketch out the requirements and you are responsible for both the design and the actual implementation.
 Your implementation should leverage the design principles, patterns, and methodologies you used for the baseline design.
-We have provided the top-level module interface for your variable latency multiplier design in the file IntMulAltVRTL.v for Verilog.
+We have provided the top-level module interface for your variable latency multiplier design in the file IntMulAltVRTL.v.
 Most of your code for the alternative design should be placed in these files.
-We strongly suggest refactoring any logic to check for patterns in the inputs into its own file/-model so that you can unit test it.
-Do not forget to set the rtl_language variable to 'verilog' in IntMulAltRTL.py.
+We strongly suggest refactoring any logic to check for patterns in the inputs into its own file/model so that you can unit test it.